rcugut/jqAwesomeStarRating/README.md

 ### options

-name: the name of the hidden input field generated (not needed if data-name is used)
+`name`: the name of the hidden input field generated (not needed if data-name is used)

-score: default number of stars selected (similar effect as data-score)
+`score`: default number of stars selected (similar effect as data-score)

-onChange: event callback function with one argument representing the selected/current rating (value between 1..5)
+`onChange`: event callback function with one argument representing the selected/current rating (value between 1..5)